MustagheesButt/HolidayBooking/README.md

 ## Setting Up Database

+Before doing this, I recommend doing the file renaming part in `Setting Up JMS` section, so you don't have to move you datasources later in that section.

 ### Wildfly

 Follow this: https://medium.com/@hasnat.saeed/install-and-configure-mysql-jdbc-driver-on-jboss-wildfly-e751a3be60d3

 Make sure the connector file name in `module.xml` and the one you downloaded match.

-When adding DataSource, keep JNDI name: java:/local-mysql
+When adding DataSource, keep JNDI name: java:/mysqlds

 ### Glassfish
 Download MySQL connector from https://dev.mysql.com/downloads/connector/j/